eduMFA/eduMFA/doc/tokens/tokentypes/certificate.rst

 .. index:: certificates, client certificates, request, CSR, CA, attestation

-Starting with version 2.3 privacyIDEA supports certificates.
+Starting with version 2.3 eduMFA supports certificates.
 A user can

 * submit a certificate signing request (including an attestation certificate),
 * upload a certificate or
-* generate a certificate signing request within privacyIDEA.
+* generate a certificate signing request within eduMFA.

-privacyIDEA does not sign certificate signing requests itself but connects to existing certificate authorities.
+eduMFA does not sign certificate signing requests itself but connects to existing certificate authorities.
 To do so, you need to define :ref:`caconnectors`.